 Extrapolating these findings across the entire study region, models predict that around 7,770 lakes are at risk for increased chloride levels.
 “This is a striking example of the challenges we face in balancing population growth and urban sprawl with maintaining our freshwater resources for future generations,” says Morales-Williams.
 Minnesota and states across the North American lakes region will face finding this balance together. - Claire Wilson

-RELATED: Study finds North American lakes at risk of rising salt levels and Study: Salty lakes in the Twin Cities means no fish by 2050 (Minnesota Public Radio)
+RELATED: Study finds North American lakes at risk of rising salt levels (Minnesota Public Radio)